Facts & figures

 The OU and digital media

-- The OU’s extensive material on iTunes U has had 66 million downloads by nearly 10 million visitors (February 2014).
+- The OU’s extensive material on iTunes U has had 69.9 million downloads

-Financial highlights from the academic year 2012/13 appear in the annual report.
+Financial highlights from the academic year 2014/15 appear on the website.

-- 50% of OU research was assessed in the RAE as internationally excellent or above, with 14% being world leading
+- 72% of OU research submitted was assessed as world-leading or internationally excellent (REF 2014)

 Did you know?
 10 fascinating facts about the OU